GoogleCloudPlatform/tulip/tutorial_dialogflow.md

 5. Click on **Export & Import**

 6. On your hard drive navigate to *dialogflow* zip this folder, and then **Import from Zip** in the Dialogflow settings screen.
-These are some example chatbot dialogs.
+These are some example chatbot dialogs called Intents.

 ## Test the DialogFlow agent